-Capabilities Assessed at the Application Stage: Problem Solving
+Capabilities Assessed at the Application Stage: Critical Thinking and Problem Solving

 Stage 3 - Assessment centre (September)

-If you get a satisfactory result in the psychometric tests, you will be eligible to attend the assessment centre, which is held over half a day at our office in Melbourne or online.
-You will work in groups to solve specific scenarios, completing a written report and doing an individual presentation.
+If you get a satisfactory result in the psychometric tests, you will be eligible to attend the assessment centre, which is held online.
+You will work in groups to solve specific scenarios, complete a written report, an individual presentation, and an interview.

 We make the environment as comfortable as possible so you can adequately demonstrate your skills.

-- Capabilities Assessed at Interview: : Motivation to work in the Science Graduate Program, Interpersonal skills and teamwork, Adaptability, Verbal Communication
+- Capabilities Assessed at Interview: Motivation to work in the Science Graduate Program, Integrity, Interpersonal skills and teamwork, Flexibility and adaptability, Verbal Communication

 - Capabilities Assessed at Group Activity: Critical Thinking and Problem Solving, Innovation and Continuous Improvement, Interpersonal skills and teamwork

 - Capabilities Assessed at Written Activity: Critical Thinking and Problem Solving, Innovation and Continuous Improvement, Written Communicati

 - Be yourself – we're looking for a range of different skills to fit into our teams.
 There is no single 'ideal' type!